 Marlene Dumas

-Marlene Dumas gained international prominence in the 1990s with emotionally charged figurative paintings, leading to her participation in major exhibitions such as Documenta IX (1992) and the Venice Biennale (1995 and 2013).
+Marlene Dumas gained international prominence in the 1990s with emotionally charged figurative paintings, leading to her participation in major contemporary art exhibitions such as Documenta IX (1992) and the Venice Biennale (1995 and 2013).
+Her artworks quickly established her as a leading voice in contemporary painting, with museums and collectors recognizing the psychological depth and technical mastery of her work.

-She has been the subject of major retrospectives at institutions including the New Museum in New York (2002), the Museum of Contemporary Art in Tokyo (2007), and the Tate Modern in London and Stedelijk Museum in Amsterdam with the touring show The Image as Burden (2014–2015).
+She has been the subject of major retrospectives at leading institutions including the New Museum in New York (2002), the Museum of Contemporary Art in Tokyo (2007), and the Tate Modern in London and Stedelijk Museum in Amsterdam with the touring exhibition The Image as Burden (2014–2015).
+These exhibitions showcased not only her paintings but also her limited edition prints, drawings, and works on paper, demonstrating the breadth of her artistic practice.

-Marlene Dumas gained international prominence in the 1990s with emotionally charged figurative paintings, leading to her participation in major exhibitions such as Documenta IX (1992) and the Venice Biennale (1995 and 2013).
+Marlene Dumas gained international prominence in the 1990s with emotionally charged figurative paintings, leading to her participation in major contemporary art exhibitions such as Documenta IX (1992) and the Venice Biennale (1995 and 2013).
+Her artworks quickly established her as a leading voice in contemporary painting, with museums and collectors recognizing the psychological depth and technical mastery of her work.

-She has been the subject of major retrospectives at institutions including the New Museum in New York (2002), the Museum of Contemporary Art in Tokyo (2007), and the Tate Modern in London and Stedelijk Museum in Amsterdam with the touring show The Image as Burden (2014–2015).
+She has been the subject of major retrospectives at leading institutions including the New Museum in New York (2002), the Museum of Contemporary Art in Tokyo (2007), and the Tate Modern in London and Stedelijk Museum in Amsterdam with the touring exhibition The Image as Burden (2014–2015).
+These exhibitions showcased not only her paintings but also her limited edition prints, drawings, and works on paper, demonstrating the breadth of her artistic practice.

 Buy art online